Heat (1986 film): Critical response

 Filmink magazine argued "Maybe William Goldman’s script for Heat was insurmountable, but I don’t think that’s the case.
 It just wasn’t director proof."

 Release

 Heat was released in theatres on November 12, 1986, in France, and on March 13, 1987, in the United States.

 The film was released on DVD on March 4, 2003, by Echo Bridge Home Entertainment.

 Legacy

 Altman's relationship with Kastner inspired a line in The Player directed by Robert Altman.
-There is a scene where the movie executive Larry Levy (played by Tim Robbins) passes Burt Reynolds (playing himself) at a restaurant and says "I hope there are no hard feelings.
+There is a scene where the movie executive Griffin Mill (played by Tim Robbins) passes Burt Reynolds (playing himself) at a restaurant and says "I hope there are no hard feelings.
 I was only working for Kastner at the time."
 Kastner said that was Altman "getting back at me, but I enjoyed it very much.
 I found it amusing."

 Remake

 Jason Statham starred in a remake written by Goldman and directed by Simon West.
 Filming took place in United States in early 2013 and the film was released briefly in select theaters in December 2014.
 The film was released on DVD and Blu-ray on March 31, 2015, by Lionsgate Home Entertainment.